What I Wish People Knew About Chronic Dry Eye

 One of the big misconceptions, from my perspective, is that this isn’t a very common condition, and that’s why it’s not talked about much.

 Yet, more than 16 million in the US have been diagnosed with it.
-Furthermore, it is estimated that between 5% and 34% of the world's population suffer from dry eye.
-I actually imagine there are many more than that, in reality, since many are still undiagnosed.1
+I actually imagine there are more than that, in reality, since many are still undiagnosed.1

 If more people knew about it and how common it is, then they could potentially catch it at an early time.
 This could prevent it from progressing further.